DV

 Strategy & risk

-SOXX tracks ICE Semiconductor Index with a basket approach, while VGT tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach.
-Beta is 2.26 for SOXX and 1.42 for VGT, indicating VGT is less volatile relative to the market.
+SOXX tracks ICE Semiconductor Index, while VGT holds a basket of Vanguard Information Technology ETF holdings.
+Beta is 2.32 for SOXX and 1.47 for VGT, making VGT the less volatile of the two by this measure.

 Fund details